 Tamer El Said’s film interrogates middle-class privilege in a time of crisis as a series of either-ors.

-Of all the blanket terms dropped to typify secular Muslims after 9/11, one of the most widespread (and perhaps therefore most pernicious) is “cosmopolitan.”
-By diagramming a vastly complicated metropolis like Cairo from an unabashedly first-person perspective, In the Last Days of the City interrogates middle-class privilege in a time of crisis as a series of either-ors: leaving for Europe or staying in Cairo, hiding at home or protesting in the streets, filming blindly or seeking retrenchment in broad certainty.
-Cairo’s civil unrest steadily creeps into the field of vision, enlivening the city while wracking Khalid’s nerves at the same time, but El Said wisely avoids baiting his audience with an interminable countdown to what would become the so-called Arab Spring in January of 2011.
-Scattershot protesters are seen accusing then-President Hosni Mubarak of selling the country’s gas to Israel, but taxi-radio commentariat idly note Egypt’s continued dominance of the Africa Cup—maybe a sly metaphor for Mubarak’s unchallenged three decades in power.
+Cairo's civil unrest steadily creeps into the film's field of vision, wracking Khalid's nerves in the process, but El Said wisely avoids baiting his audience with an interminable countdown to what would become the so-called Arab Spring in January of 2011.
+Scattershot protesters are seen accusing then-President Hosni Mubarak of selling the country's gas to Israel, but taxi-radio commentariat idly note Egypt's continued dominance of the Africa Cup—maybe a sly metaphor for Mubarak's unchallenged three decades in power.

 Both fatalistic and romantic, Khalid obsesses over his failed romance with Laila while wondering whether he even belongs here anymore, taking the city's temperature—and a long, fruitless apartment hunt—as something akin to a divine message.
 If this blank-slate mentality makes him less intriguing than the times surrounding him, the screenplay seems aware of that: Khalid's check-ins with some filmmaker friends from Beirut and Baghdad serve to correct his listless perspective, while cannily foreshadowing that even a city this storied could—and, in fact, did—become something of a war zone.
 With the filmmakers swapping drunken platitudes against the kind of background score that festival critics live to deem “soulful,” these are also, unfortunately, the moments when El Said's film feels most generic.